 An air force base in Guam used pesticidal pool chlorinator in drinking water, according to the Guam Environmental Protection Agency

-In Guam, the Andersen Air Force Base has been fined by the territory’s Environmental Protection Agency (Guam EPA) for using pool chlorination tabs that were classified as a pesticide to sanitize drinking water.
+In Guam, the Andersen Air Force Base was fined by the territory’s Environmental Protection Agency (Guam EPA) for using pool chlorination tabs classified as a pesticide to sanitize drinking water.

-However, the chlorination tabs have been classified by the Guam EPA as a pesticide, Andersen said.
-The base said it stopped using those tabs as soon as it found out, according to Air Force Times.
+However, the chlorination tabs were classified by the Guam EPA as a pesticide, Andersen said.
+The base stopped using the tabs as soon as it found out, according to Air Force Times.

 Andersen said while the chlorination tab was improperly used, the water was safe to drink at all times.